 UN Convention on the Rights of the Child

-The United Nations Convention on the Rights of the Child sets out the basic human rights to every child is entitled.
+The United Nations Convention on the Rights of the Child sets out the basic human rights to which every child is entitled.
 These include:

 - Survival rights such as nutrition, shelter and access to medical services